formkit/docs-content/inputs/rating.md

 primary: "section-key"
 data: [
   {
-    'section-key': 'itemsWrapper',
+    "section-key": "itemsWrapper",
-    description: 'A wrapper for all of the rating items (both on and off).'
+    description: "A wrapper for all of the rating items (both on and off)."
   },
   {
-    'section-key': 'offItems',
+    "section-key": "offItems",
-    description: 'A container around all of the off items.'
+    description: "A container around all of the off items."
   },
   {
-    'section-key': 'offItemWrapper',
+    "section-key": "offItemWrapper",
-    description: 'Immediate parent around each off item.'
+    description: "Immediate parent around each off item."
   },
   {
-    'section-key': 'onItems',
+    "section-key": "onItems",
-    description: 'A container around all of the on items.'
+    description: "A container around all of the on items."
   },
   {
-    'section-key': 'onItemWrapper',
+    "section-key": "onItemWrapper",
-    description: 'Immediate parent around each on item.'
+    description: "Immediate parent around each on item."
   },
 ]
 ---